Diversity, Equity & Inclusion

 In FY2017, the Fujitsu Group issued a CEO Statement of Support for the Women’s Empowerment Principles, which were created by the UN Global Compact and UN Women.
 In doing so, we pledged our support of the principles.
 In FY2018, we also became the first Japanese company to pledge our support to the UN’s LGBTI Standards of Conduct for business, and have been proactive overall in our adaptation to global trends in diversity.

-The Fujitsu Group has set goals to increase the percentage of female employees in leadership positions, and we are working to promote initiatives to achieve these goals and reform the culture at Fujitsu Group companies.
+The Fujitsu Group has set goals to increase the ratio of female employees in leadership positions, and we are working to promote initiatives to achieve these goals and reform the culture at Fujitsu Group companies.

-At Fujitsu, these efforts involve nominating female employees from the leaders of each department as candidates for top management, and establishing/implementing individually tailored training programs for these employees alongside their workplace, the management, HR, and the DE&I Promotion Office.
+At Fujitsu, these efforts involve nominating women employees from the leaders of each department as candidates for top management, and establishing/implementing individually tailored training programs for these employees alongside their workplace, the management, HR, and the DE&I Promotion Office.
 In addition to these kinds of management-track leadership programs, we also conduct workshops and events that allow female employees to reflect and build on their careers in all other tracks as well.
 These expand and act as pipelines to drive female employees to further advancement, and allow us to support the careers of each and every employee.
 Strategic measures are being boldly implemented in other regions, as well, according to the situation of the region and the country.

 Career Workshop for Female Employees